- Off road parking

 About the location

-The ancient, picturesque and peaceful village of Chelmorton is situated in the heart of the Peak District National Park.
-The village boasts a lovely pub which serves excellent food and real ales.
+The ancient, picturesque, and peaceful village of Chelmorton is situated in the heart of the Peak District National Park.
+The village boasts a lovely pub, The Church Inn, which serves excellent food and real ales.
 The medieval church of St John the Baptist sits within the village.
 Chelmorton has an interesting historic landscape of 'fossil' arable strips enclosed within drystone walls.
 Surrounded by superb walking countryside, perfect for those who want to get out and about.
-Within easy reach of Chelmorton is the popular spa town of Buxton and the market town of Bakewell.
+Within easy reach of Chelmorton is the popular spa town of Buxton, where you can spend an afternoon in the idyllic Pavilion Gardens, catch a live performance at the Buxton Opera House, tour the Buxton Museum & Art Gallery, explore the fascinating Poole’s Cavern, or dine at the welcoming eateries of The Old Sun Inn, Michelangelos, and The Great Panda.
+Venture further afield to Bakewell, home to the Original Bakewell Pudding Shop, the pubs and restaurants of The Rutland Arms, Ricci’s Fine Italian Foods and Restaurant Loveage by Lee Smith, along with the esteemed attractions of Haddon Hall and Chatsworth House.

-NOTE: No children under the age of 4 allowed at this cottage
+Note: Children under the age of 4 are not allowed at this cottage

 This property offers the following short breaks: